timescale/pgai/README.md

 Timescale Cloud database, embeddings are automatically created and synchronized in the background.

-Note: Timescale Cloud currently only supports embedding with OpenAI natively.
-If you want to use another provider (e.g. ollama) you can however disable [scheduling](/docs/vectorizer-api-reference.md#scheduling-configuration) and run the vectorizer worker yourself.
+Note: Timescale Cloud currently supports embedding natively with OpenAI.
+To use Ollama on the data in your Timescale Cloud service, set [scheduling => ai.scheduling_none()](/docs/vectorizer-api-reference.md#scheduling-configuration) in the configuration for your service, then [install the vectorizer worker locally](/docs/vectorizer-worker.md#install-and-configure-vectorizer-worker) and configure it to connect to your Timescale Cloud service.

 ### Search your data using vector and semantic search